mistralmail/mistralmail/README.md

 You need the following DNS records:

+- A record `imap.yourdomain.com` pointing to your MistralMail server ip.
-- A record pointing to your MistralMail server ip.
+- A record `mx.yourdomain.com` pointing to your MistralMail server ip.

-- MX record point to your MistralMail server ip.
+- A record `smtp.yourdomain.com` pointing to your MistralMail server ip.
+- MX record point to `mx.yourdomain.com`.
 - SPF record pointing to your SMTP relay provider.

 ### Running the MistralMail server